NathanRael/scssBootstrap/README.md

 # scssBootstrap
-An scss template for bootsrap that simplify your workflows
+An scss template for bootsrap that simplify your workflow

 ## Features :